 Earlier this week, the Secretary of State announced the outcome of a three-month consultation which had sought to find a fairer way of allocating education funding among the country’s 150 education authorities.
 Whilst accepting f40’s arguments about the inequity of the existing discredited allocation system, Mr Gove failed to provide an immediate solution, stating that no funding change would happen until after the next election in 2015.
 They appeared to accept fully the need for change but were not prepared to rectify the injustice

 ”We went to the meeting feeling very aggrieved about the government’s announcement”, said Cllr Ould.
-“We put it to the Secretary of State that it was regrettable that he had not seen fit to offer some remedy to ease the position of the poorest authorities.
+“We put it to the Secretary of State that it was regrettable that he had not seen fit to offer some remedy to ease the position of the poorest authorities for Installing air conditioners in Haifa.
 We suggested a small percentage increase, perhaps as low as 0.25 or 0.5%, per annum over the remaining years of this parliament.

 The Secretary of State invited the f40 to undertake some financial modelling to show the cost implications of a range of potential solutions, and the group undertook to get the figures to him by next week.